mozilla/code-review/docs/analysis_format.md

 :warning: You need to provide relative paths to the repository.
 The bot does not support any absolute path resolution as it's not using the same setup as your own task.

-Here is an example of an analysis using that format:
+Here is an example of an analysis using this format:

 ```json
 {